microsoft/fabricrealtimelab/modules/module06b.md

 df_stocks_clean = df_stocks_clean.withColumn('hour', df_stocks_clean['hour'].cast(T.IntegerType()))
 ```

 The code creates a user-defined function that expects a timestamp, extracts the timestamp.hour, and returns a formatted number as a string.
-The value is then cast that as an integer.
+The value is then cast as an integer.
 Since we're only interested in the hour as an integer, we could reduce the code to:

 ```python
 # Simplified code: